Frequently asked questions (FAQs)

 You would report your game’s revenues and owe $15,000 in royalties.

 As sales slow, your game only makes $5K in Q4 2020.
-Although you’ve passed the $1M threshold, the earnings this quarter are less than $10K, and so no royalties are due and revenues do not need to be reported.
+Although you’ve passed the $1M threshold, the earnings this quarter are less than $10K, and so no royalties are due and you do not need to report the revenues.

 As business picks back up in Q1 2021, your game makes $100K.
 Since you’ve passed the $1M threshold, and the amount made in the quarter is greater than $10K, revenue reporting and royalties are due at the 5% rate.